 Setting and population: Brazilian population by age, sex and state from 2000-2015.

 Main outcome measure: Using mortality data from the Brazilian Mortality Information System and population estimates from the National Statistics Office, we used Deaths Distribution methods and the lineal integral decomposition model to estimate levels and changes in life expectancy.
-We also examine how multiple causes of death, including from homicides and amenable/avoidable mortality, contributed to these changes from 2000-2015.
+We also examine how multiple causes of death, including those attributable to homicides and amenable/avoidable mortality, contributed to these changes from 2000-2015.

 Results: Between 2000 and 2015, life expectancy in Brazil increased from 71.5 to 75.1 years.
 Despite state-level variation in gains, life expectancy increased in almost all states over this period.
-However, across Brazil, homicide mortality contributed, to varying degrees, to either attenuate or decrease male life expectancy gains.
+However across Brazil, homicide mortality contributed, to varying degrees, to either attenuated or decreased male life expectancy gains.
 In Alagoas in 2000-07 and Sergipe in 2007-15, homicides contributed to a reduction in life expectancy of 1.5 years, offsetting gains achieved through improvements due to medically amenable causes.
-In the period 2007-15, male life expectancy could have been improved by more than half a year in 12 of Brazil’s states if homicide mortality were remained at the levels of 2007.
+In the period 2007-15, male life expectancy could have been improved by more than half a year in 12 of Brazil’s states if homicide mortality had remained at the levels of 2007.

-Conclusions: Homicide mortality appears to offset life expectancy gains made through recent improvements related to mortality amenable to medical services and public health interventions, with considerable subnational heterogeneity in the extent of this phenomenon.
+Conclusions: Homicide mortality appears to offset life expectancy gains made through recent improvements to mortality amenable to medical services and public health interventions, with considerable subnational heterogeneity in the extent of this phenomenon.
 Efforts combatting the causes of homicides can increase life expectancy beyond what has been achieved in recent decades.

 Funding: